-According to the park website the trail length is 1.6 miles.
-There is a loop trail surrounding the park but then there are other one-way trails that dead end into subdivisions.
+According to the park website, the trail length is 1.6 miles.
+There is a loop trail surrounding the park, but then there are other one-way trails that dead end into subdivisions.
 Perhaps someday these trails will be extended to connect with other parks.

 Many northern mockingbirds were viewed as well as heard while we were walking the trails.
 This one pictured above seemed to be claiming the gazebo area as his territory.
 He is sitting on a BBQ pit in this photo.

-The paved trails are very level and we saw several people walking, jogging and running.
+The paved trails are very level, and we saw several people walking, jogging and running.

-Most of the planted trees are still small so there is little shade at this point.
+Most of the planted trees are still small, so there is little shade at this point.
 As the landscaping matures this will change.

-We spotted several red eared slider turtles swimming in the water below us.
+We spotted several red-eared slider turtles swimming in the water below us.

 The redbud trees in Mason Road Park were clad with their bountiful springtime blossoms.
 I still miss the one that we used to have growing in our backyard.
 It added such beauty to our landscaping.

 We enjoyed our exploration of this Precinct 3 Park in Harris County.
-In the main part of the park nearest North Mason Road where the gazebo and trellis is located is a wide open grassy area in the center of the loop trail.
+In the central part of the park nearest North Mason Road where the gazebo and trellis are located is a wide open grassy area in the center of the loop trail.
 I can envision kids flying kites or throwing balls back and forth.
 It is a lovely small community park that everyone can enjoy.
 Just know that no water or restrooms are provided so plan accordingly.